About Me

 In 2010 I founded a reading group that focused on contemporary psychoanalytic theory, and in 2011 I began volunteering at Walk-In Counseling Center as a receptionist and at the Neighborhood Involvement Program’s Rape and Sexual Abuse Center as a crisis counselor.
 In 2012, I enrolled in the University of Minnesota’s School of Social Work program with an emphasis in clinical mental health.

 I graduated with an MSW in 2016 and subsequently completed a two-year psychoanalytic psychotherapy fellowship at the Minnesota Psychoanalytic Society and Institute.
-My training has also included local, national, and international seminars and consultations focusing on race and identity, working with trans clients, dissociation and trauma, feminist psychoanalysis, and Kleinian psychoanalysis, amongst other topics.
+My training has also included local, national, and international seminars and consultations focusing on race and identity, working with trans clients, dissociation and trauma, feminist psychoanalysis, Kleinian psychoanalysis, mindfulness, and perinatal mental health, amongst other topics.

-Throughout my careers in both publishing and psychotherapy, I have worked to deeply understand and challenge systems of oppression, especially white supremacy, homophobia, transphobia, ableism, classism, misogyny, and their myriad intersections.
-Some identities I hold include white, queer/bisexual, genderqueer woman, neurodivergent, non-gestational parent, and single mother.
+I have worked in private practice full-time since 2019 where I balance seeing individual clients, supervising LGSWs, and teaching.
+I also regularly run reading groups on topics such as gender and sexuality, race, and political engagement in psychoanalysis.
+Throughout my careers in publishing and psychotherapy, I have worked to deeply understand and challenge systems of oppression, especially white supremacy, homophobia, transphobia, ableism, classism, misogyny, and their myriad intersections.

 License